📝 A PERSONAL NOTE

 After completing my holistic health studies in New York, I launched my health coaching practice and founded Pure-E, a raw, organic green drink delivery company that began to change people’s lives.
-At the time, I was still transitioning out of a nearly 30-year career as a hairdresser, supporting myself and my son while slowly stepping into the work I loved most... health.
+At the time, I was still transitioning out of a 30-year career as a hairdresser, supporting myself and my son while slowly stepping into the work I loved most... spiritually based, holistic health counseling.

 That transition was interrupted abruptly.

 In a single, shocking moment, my career, independence, and sense of stability came to a halt.
 During an ordinary day at work, I experienced sudden, unbearable burning pain running down my arm, caused by severe cervical spinal stenosis, which compromised the nerves in my neck and arm.
-What followed was a series of medical interventions and surgeries that left me temporarily immobilized and completely dependent on others.
+What followed was a series of medical interventions and a series of surgeries that left me incapacitated on and off for numerous years, and dependent on others.

 After a major surgery on my spine through the back of my neck, and four months of rehab, further spinal damage required another major surgery, a three-level cervical fusion, followed by yet another surgical repair to my shoulder.
-Recovery was long and demanding, filled with physical limitations that challenged my identity, patience, and sense of agency in profound ways, while raising a teenage son and preparing him to graduate and go to college.
+Recovery was long and demanding, filled with physical limitations that challenged my identity, patience, and sense of agency in profound ways.
+All this was happening as I was raising a teenage son and preparing him to graduate high school and get to college.
+I built a website with one hand, I woke at four in the morning to do cold call sales jobs, to the east coast to earn money that didn't require my body.
+I sold all my valuables, belongings and car, walked my son to the bus stop and directed him to make his lunches while I assisted with one hand.

-Through it all, I learned something essential: how deeply our sense of self is tied to our bodies, and how vulnerable we become when that relationship is disrupted.
+Through it all, I learned something essential: how deeply our sense of self is tied to our bodies, how vulnerable we become when that relationship is disrupted and how to build an interdependent life with others when independence is revered.

-As I was healing from these surgeries, I developed shingles, more painful than they warn us about, and another painful chapter layered onto an already long recovery.
-Having experienced the toll of opioid medications and withdrawal, I chose a different path this time, enduring the process without them.
+As I was healing from these surgeries, I developed shingles, more painful than you may have heard, added another painful chapter layered onto an already long recovery.
+Having experienced the toll of opioid medications and withdrawals, I chose a different path this time, enduring shingles without them.
+In hindsight, I would have taken them.)

-There were moments when I felt flattened by life, exhausted, discouraged, and afraid to rise again.
-But in the quiet, difficult nights, something else emerged: perspective.
-I used that time to reflect, to grieve, to rebuild, and ultimately to alchemize pain into wisdom.
+There were moments when I felt flattened by life, beaten up, exhausted, discouraged, and afraid to rise again.
+But in the quiet, difficult nights, something else emerged... perspective.
+I used that time to reflect, to grieve, to rebuild, and ultimately to alchemize my pain into wisdom.

 That process reshaped how I work with others.

-Years later, during the isolation of the pandemic, I faced another medical challenge involving surgery on a cyst in my brain, followed closely by a cascade of personal losses, including the deaths of my father, brother, and many loved ones over a short span of time.
+Years later, during the isolation of the pandemic, I faced another medical challenge involving brain surgery on a walnut sized cyst that had been causing me nerve pain in my face and head.
+This followed a cascade of personal losses, including the deaths of my father, brother, Uncle, cousin, friends, clients and many loved ones over a short span of time.

 My path into health and healing began long before these later chapters.
 As a young woman, I lived with ulcerative colitis, endometriosis, severe allergies, fibromyalgia, and chronic pain.
 I was often dismissed or misunderstood within the medical system and learned early what it feels like to be told your suffering isn’t real.

-Those experiences led me to explore food as medicine, mind-body connection, and eventually Eastern and Western healing traditions.
+💥Those experiences led me to explore food as medicine, the mind-body connection, and eventually Eastern and Western healing traditions.
 Through years of study, experimentation, and inner work, I learned that symptoms are not enemies, they are messages, like flashing check engine lights on a car.

 I believe health is not just the absence of disease, it’s our capacity to respond wisely and compassionately to imbalance.
 Often, symptoms are not the problem; they are the clue.